-Sleep studies are performed in attractive, private rooms (pictured left).
+Sleep studies are performed in attractive, private rooms (pictured above).
 Each room is equipped with a large, comfortable bed, a television with a VCR/DVD player, a refrigerator and a personal shower.
 Overnight studies are concluded by 6 a.m., so you can resume your daily schedule and return to work the next morning.
 Accommodations are available for parents staying overnight with their children.

 If you are observed to have sleep apnea while undergoing a sleep study, treatment is often performed that same night using a continuous positive airway pressure device known as a CPAP device.
 This is an effective therapy for improving breathing to help you sleep better.
 As a result, many of our patients report that the night they spend in the Sleep Center is the first good night’s sleep they have had in years.

 For patients who are diagnosed with sleep apnea, UMCPP's Sleep Center also offers the support of a certified sleep therapist who teaches patients how to effectively and comfortably use a CPAP or BIPAP (bilevel positive airway pressure) machine.

 Signs of a Sleep Disorder

 If you have questions about the Sleep Center, please call 609.853.7520 Monday through Friday during normal business hours.
 After hours, you may leave a message on our answering machine and we will return your call on the next business day.

 To schedule a consultation or appointment, please call 609.497.4040.